Privilege Club

-Privilege Club members enjoy great reward availability and no fuel surcharges for Qatar Airways Business Class, including the famed Qsuites.
+Privilege Club members enjoy great reward seat pricing and no fuel surcharges for Qatar Airways Business Class, including the famed Qsuites.
 We certainly see great potential here, as long as Qatar Airways doesn’t devalue other aspects of Avios later on.

 How do I book a Qatar Airways flight with Avios?

 The process of booking a reward flight with Avios is similar to before.
-But hopefully, more of you will be able to do it now that you can transfer Avios over from British Airways.
-Start off by logging in to your Privilege Club account and visiting the ‘Redeem Avios’ page.
+Start off by logging in to your Privilege Club account.
+You can search for most reward seats straight from the Qatyar Airways homepage.

-Using Avios for Qatar Airways Business Class flights represents excellent value because there are no fuel surcharges.
-For 90,000 Avios and AU$430 in taxes, you can enjoy a Business reward from Paris to Melbourne in Qsuites.
+Using Avios for Qatar Airways Business Class flights represents excellent value because the carrier charges are lower than many other airlines.
+For 90,000 Avios and around A$400 in fees and taxes, you can enjoy a Business reward from Europe to Australia in Business Class (including Qsuites on selected routes).

 How do I earn Avios from flights?

-You can earn bucketloads of Avios from flying Qatar Airways and partner airlines.
-The amount you should earn is displayed during the booking process on Qatar Airway’s website.
-But you can also use the Qcalculator to work out how many Avios your next flight will earn.
+You can earn thousands of Avios from flying Qatar Airways and partner airlines.
+The amount you should gain is displayed during the booking process on Qatar Airway’s website.
+But you can also use the Qcalculator to determine how many Avios your next flight will earn.

 Unsurprisingly, the higher the fare you book, the more Avios you earn.
 From Sydney to London, you could earn anywhere from 38,280 to 65,622 Avios on a return Business Class booking!
-Given a one-ward Business Reward on the same route is 90,000 Avios, those aren’t bad earn rates.
+Given that a one-way Business Reward on the same route is 90,000 Avios, those aren’t bad earn rates.

 Summing up